 About this document

 This document is a “work in progress.”
 The dashboard will be designed through a series of mockups and iterative development sprint cycles in collaboration with VA stakeholders and users.
-The document will be populated with content as the design evolves with each sprint, including all potential data options, configurability rules and options.
+The document will be populated with content as the design evolves with each sprint, including all potential data options, configurability rules, and options.
 The early versions of the document will focus on the conceptual dashboard design, key business requirements, and the primary end-user features related to the design of the dashboard.
 Future versions will add additional detail as it becomes available.

 Introduction